 Recommended Kid’s DIY Suncatcher Kits

 Instead of buying a kit, this could also be a DIY craft.
-You can make it as simple or as elaborate as you want, like some of these suncatcher projects over at Artful Parent.
+You can make it as simple or as elaborate as you want.
 This is definitely one of the easiest garden craft ideas for kids.

 Tissue paper or wax paper are both great translucent canvases for your little artist.
 The tissue paper can be gently painted on or can be cut up into little shapes then glued to the wax paper.
 Maybe leaves and flower petals could be attached?
 So pretty!